appfolio/abprof/README.md

 a few iterations or a more in-depth check which runs many times for high certainty.

-Here's a slow, very certain check:
+Here's a slow, very conservative check:

     abprof --burnin=10 --max-trials=50 --min-trials=50 --iters-per-trial=5 examples/vanilla_ruby.rb examples/inline_ruby_1800.rb